 Also, you don’t need to switch between applications and appointments sync automatically.
 Neat, right?

-A free version is available with paid plans starting with the Private Plan for $39/year.
+A free version is available with paid plans starting at $4.49/month (paid yearly).

 #14 Acuity Scheduling